-Effect on Firmness: CM and SP significantly affected firmness (Table 1).
-The highest firmness of 3076 N was observed in the third CM (CF) and lowest (2862%) in the fourth CM (NC) and CM affected firmness in the order of CF > CMC + CF > CMC > NC (Table 2).
-Moreover, the highest firmness of 3200 N was observed in 0 days and lowest (2767 N) in 14 days SP and firmness decreased with increased SP (Table 2).
-Furthermore, interaction of CM × SP showed significant effect on firmness (Table 1).
-Mean comparison of CM × SP combinations on firmness revealed that in each CM, firmness had the highest value in 0 days and lowest value in 14 days SP.
-The maximum mean value for firmness was observed in 0 days of each CM and minimum mean value for firmness content was observed in 14 days SP and the fourth CM (NC).
-Also, in each SP, CM affected firmness in the same order as mentioned before (Table 3).
-These results are in line with the results reported by Lerdthanangkul and Krochta [15] who concluded that coatings and/or films significantly affected firmness.
-These results are also in line with the results reported by Mostofi and Toivonen [7] that firmness significantly decreased by increasing SP.
+Effect on Firmness: RH, CM and SP significantly affected firmness (Table 1).
+The highest firmness of 2871 N was observed in 90% RH and lowest (2825 N) in 85% RH (Table 2).
+Also, the highest firmness of 3041 N was observed in the third CM (CF) and lowest (2645%) in the fourth CM (NC) and CM affected firmness in the order of CF > CMC + CF > CMC > NC (Table 2).
+Moreover, the highest firmness of 3200 N was observed in 0 days and lowest (2652 N) in 120 days SP and firmness decreased with increased SP (Table 2).
+Furthermore, among different interactions, RH × SP and CM × SP showed significant effect on firmness, but RH \times CM and RH \times CM \times SP had no significant effect on firmness (Table 1).
+Mean comparison for RH × CM combinations on firmness revealed that in each RH, firmness had the highest value in the third CM (CF) and the lowest value in the fourth CM (NC).
+The maximum mean value for firmness was observed in the third CM (CF) and 90% RH and minimum mean value for firmness was observed in the fourth CM (NC) and 85% RH.
+Also, in each RH, CM affected firmness in the same order as mentioned before (Table 3).
+The study of RH and SP combinations on firmness showed that in each RH, firmness had the highest value in 0 days and lowest value in 120 days SP.
+The maximum mean value for firmness was observed in 0 days of both RH and minimum mean value for firmness was observed in 120 days SP and 85% RH.
+Moreover, in each RH, firmness decreased with increased SP (Table 4).
+Mean comparison of CM × SP combinations on firmness revealed that in each CM, firmness had the highest value in 0 days and lowest value in 120 days SP.
+The maximum mean value for firmness was observed in 0 days of each CM and minimum mean value for firmness content was observed in 120 days SP and the fourth CM (NC).
+Also, in each SP, CM affected firmness in the same order as mentioned before (Table 5).
+These results are in line with the results reported by Park et al. [16, 17] who concluded that RH had significant effects on firmness.
+These results are also in agreement with those of Lerdthanangkul and Krochta [15] who concluded that coatings and/or films significantly affected firmness.
+These results are also in line with the results reported by Mostofi and Toivonen [10] that firmness significantly decreased by increasing SP.